AlbertoIzq/Concert_Blazor_API/README.md

 _TODO_

 - API
-  - Add Add filtering, sorting, pagination => Add Include properties
+  - Add Add filtering, sorting, pagination
-  - Extract method from Log messages
-  - Put Update method in Repository, not in Generic Repository addincludeProperties to GetById and GetAll add tracked and to GetById
+  - Add Include properties to Get methods
+  - Add tracked to Get methods
-Add validation to Create and AddSongRequestDto
+  - Add RemoveRange to Repository
+  - Implement Soft delete as well by adding variables IsDeleted and DeletedAt to BaseEntity.
+Have both at the same time with an optional query parameter for hard delete?
+Only admin can hard delete

 _BUGS_